 Pipette from the top to remove and discard most of the upper plasma fraction, so that 10 mL remains above the buffy coat.
 Carefully and slowly collect the buffy coat.
 Transfer the buffy coats from two separation tubes into a new pre-labeled and sterile 50 mL tube, as shown in Figure 1.

-Dilute the PBMCs at least 2x with HBSS, bringing the volume in each new tube up to 50 mL.
+Dilute the PBMCs at least 2 fold with HBSS, bringing the volume in each new tube up to 50 mL.
 Remember to switch the centrifuge brake to full.
 Pellet PBMCs by centrifugation at 400 x g for 10 min.
 Remove the supernatant as much as possible and tap the bottom of the tube to loosen the pellet.

 To lyse residual red blood cells (RBC), resuspend each cell pellet in 1‒2 mL of ammonium-chloride-potassium (ACK) lysis buffer per 10 mL original blood volume.
 Incubate for exactly 5 min.
 Promptly stop lysis with an equal or greater volume of HBSS and adjust volume to 50 mL.
 Centrifuge at 400 x g for 10 min.